sqlxpert/lights-off-aws/README.md

 ## Progress

-This project was originally called TagSchedOps.
-Paul wrote the first version before Systems Manager, Data Lifecycle Manager or AWS Backup existed.
-It remains a simple alternative to
+Paul wrote TagSchedOps, the first version of this project, before Systems Manager, Data Lifecycle Manager or AWS Backup existed.
+The project remains a simple alternative to
 [Systems Manager Automation runbooks for stopping EC2 instances](https://docs.aws.amazon.com/systems-manager-automation-runbooks/latest/userguide/automation-aws-stopec2instance.html), etc. It is now integrated with AWS Backup, leveraging the security and